mosra/magnum-examples/src/viewer/README.md

-This is simply an viewer for COLLADA files.
-It can load scenes with one or more objects and display them.
-COLLADA support is currently aimed at opening files exported from Blender 2.6.
-Only triangle meshes with Phong shading without textures are currently supported.
+This is simply an viewer for 3D scene files, such as OpenGEX or COLLADA ones.
+Only triangle meshes with Phong shading with optional diffuse texture are currently supported.

 ![Viewer](viewer.png)

 Usage
 -----

-Pass path to COLLADA file as parameter:
+Pass path to scene file as parameter:

-    ./viewer ~/models/scene.dae
+    ./viewer ~/models/scene.ogex

-The application opens the file and displays the scene.
-Load progress is written to console output. **Mouse drag** rotates the camera around the scene, **mouse wheel** zooms in and out.
+The application opens the file using `AnySceneImporter` which detects the file type, delegates the import to plugin dedicated for given format (such as `OpenGexImporter` or `ColladaImporter`) and then displays the scene.
+Loading progress is written to console output. **Mouse drag** rotates the camera around the scene, **mouse wheel** zooms in and out.

 Documentation
 -------------